WalterSmuts/generic_singleton/README.md

 time you call `get_or_init` we initialize the singleton in thread local storage.
 Subsequent calls to `get_or_init` will retrieve the singleton from the map.

+__DO NOT USE WITH A TYPE YOUR CRATE DOES NOT PRIVATELY OWN!!!__ The map is shared across crates, so if you use a type that is publicly available, then another crate will be able to mutate your singleton, breaking whichever rules you've got in place and vice-versa.
+Use the [new type pattern] if you need to use a public struct in the map.

 ### Example
 ```rust
 use std::sync::Mutex;